fermatr5/Getting-and-Cleaning-Data-Course-Project/README.md

 ## Packages Used
 The R package dplyr is required to run this script.
-This maybe installed with,
+This can be installed with: install.package("dplyr")

-install.package("dplyr")